7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 5.md

 ```
 No processes from e5 in there!

-There are a couple of things in the output that demonstrate that eveything is working correctly:
+There are a couple of things in the program output that demonstrate that eveything is working correctly:

 1. The worker numbers 1-4 appear in every secton of the output.